 The meeting provides an excellent opportunity to update attendees on cutting-edge research and treatments that will shape future directions for basic, clinical, and translational research.
 In a relaxed and comfortable setting, the meeting will serve as a rostrum for dynamic interactions among leading senior scientists, researchers, clinicians and, most importantly, industry professionals from around the world.

-We are convinced that the 2nd MH-PSYCHIATRY 2022 will be an amazing personal and professional experience for all attendees, and we hope to see you in Paris.
+We are convinced that the 2nd MH-PSYCHIATRY 2022 will be an amazing personal and professional experience for all attendees, and we hope to see you in Dubai, UAE.

 Peers Alley Media1126 59 Ave East